-Finally, it is noteworthy that our findings are not simply a reflection of the progressivity of the tax code alone or of spatial differences in house values alone.
+Finally, it is noteworthy that our findings are not simply a reflection of the progressivity of the tax code.
 One would expect benefits to be skewed towards high income households under a progressive rate structure, and if these households live close to each other that could account for the spatial patterns we identify.
 However, high income, high tax bracket owners tend to reside in disproportionately valuable homes so that the tax code is interacting with housing consumption to provide an extremely skewed subsidy distribution.
 Stated differently, while high income owners certainly do pay a large share of taxes, they receive an even larger share of this program's benefit flows.
-And although owners of more expensive properties must get a larger absolute dollar subsidy, it turns out that they also obtain a higher percentage subsidy.

 The remainder of the paper proceeds as follows.
 In the first section, we describe the tax subsidy to owner-occupied housing and how we measure it.
-Section two reports our results, beginning with an analysis of how this tax program redistributes income across states and concluding with a detailed discussion of the distribution within a individual metropolitan areas.
+Section two reports our results, beginning with an analysis of how this tax program redistributes income across states and moving through progressively smaller geographies before concluding with a description of the spatial distribution of the tax benefits within some example metropolitan areas.
 Section three then considers the economic implications of our findings in terms of potential capitalization and/or user cost effects.
 Section four provides an analysis of the factors generating the spatial effects that we identify.
 Finally, there is a brief conclusion and summary.